Sacrilege (song)

-"Sacrilege" is the first single from the Yeah Yeah Yeahs' fourth album Mosquito released on February 25, 2013 as a digital download.
-It was recorded at Sonic Ranch Studios in Tornillo, Texas and produced by TV on the Radio's Dave Sitek and English record producer Nick Launay.
+"Sacrilege" is a song by the American indie rock band Yeah Yeah Yeahs, from their fourth studio album, Mosquito (2013).
+First released as digital download in February 2013, it was distributed as a single by Interscope in April 2013.
+It was produced by previous collaborators of the band, David Andrew Sitek of TV on the Radio and Nick Launay.

 Performances

 The band appeared on Late Show with David Letterman on April 5, 2013 to perform "Sacrilege", accompanied by the gospel choir Broadway Inspirational Voices.

 Reception

 "Sacrilege" was named "Best New Track" by Pitchfork Media February 26, 2013.
 Dan Martinson stated in his positive review, "Karen O falls for an angel who falls from the sky, the constant clank of Brian Chase's cymbals and Nick Zinner's guitar curlicues evoke "Gimme Shelter" with an exaggerated gospel swing."

 Music video

 The music video was directed by French collective Megaforce and premiered on March 26, 2013.
 The video stars English model and actress Lily Cole.
 The video consists of a chronologically reversed sequence of events outlining the rationale and events leading to a group of people in a small town shooting a man and burning a promiscuous woman (Cole) alive.
 The band does not appear in the video.